Yubico/yubikit-ios/README.md

     // Handle the missing NFC support
 }
 ```
-An important property of the `YKFAccessorySession` is the `sessionState`( or `iso7816SessionState` of `NFCSession`)  which can be used to check the state of the session.
-This property can be observed using KVO.
-Observe this property to see when the key is connected or disconnected and take appropriate actions to update the UI and to send requests to the key.
-Because the KVO code can be verbose, a complete example on how to observe this property is provided in the Demo application and not here.
-When the host application prefers a delegate pattern to observe this property, the YubiKit Demo application provides an example on how to isolate the KVO observation into a separate class and use a delegate to update about changes.
-The example can be found in the Examples/Observers project group.

-The session was designed to provide a list of services.
-A service usually maps a major capability of the key.
-Over the same session the application can talk to different functionalities provided by the key.
-For example, The YKFKeyU2FService will communicate with the U2F functionality from the key.
-The U2F service lifecycle is fully controlled by the key session and it must not be created by the host application.
-The lifecycle of the U2F service is dependent on the session state.
-When the session is opened and it can communicate with the key, the U2F service become available.
-If the session is closed the U2F service is nil.
-After the key session was started and a key was connected the session state becomes open so the application can start sending requests to the key.

-List of services is documented below with it's own specifics and samples:
+List of sessions is documented below with it's own specifics and samples:

-- [FIDO](./docs/fido2.md) - Provides FIDO2 operations accessible via the *YKFFIDO2Session*.
+- [FIDO](./docs/fido2.md) - Provides FIDO2 operations accessible via the *YKFKeyFIDO2Session*.

-- [U2F](./docs/u2f.md) - Provides U2F operations accessible via the *YKFU2FSession*.
+- [U2F](./docs/u2f.md) - Provides U2F operations accessible via the *YKFKeyU2FSession*.

 - [OATH](./docs/oath.md) - Allows applications, such as an authenticator app to store OATH TOTP and HOTP secrets on a YubiKey and generate one-time passwords.

 - [OTP](./docs/otp.md) - Provides implementation classes to obtain YubiKey OTP via accessory (5Ci) or NFC.

-- [RAW](./docs/raw.md) - Allows sending raw commands to YubiKeys over two channels: *YKFKeyRawCommandService* or over a [PC/SC](https://en.wikipedia.org/wiki/PC/SC) like interface.

 - [Challenge-response](./docs/chr.md) - Provides a method to use HMAC-SHA1 challenge-response.

 - [Management](./docs/mgmt.md) - Provides ability to enable or disable available application on YubiKey

 - [SmartCardInterface](./docs/smartcard-interface.md) - Provides low level access to the Yubikey with which you can send custom APDUs to the key

+For lower level access to the Yubikey there's also a `YKFSmartCardInterface` with which you can send APDUs to the key.

 ## Customize the Library
 YubiKit allows customizing some of its behavior by using `YubiKitConfiguration` and `YubiKitExternalLocalization`.